Making the UK greener, one house at a time

 • Ireland - 13.3 tonnes per capita

-As the map displays pollution per capita, Luxembourg’s GHG emissions were surprisingly high in relation to their small population.
+As the map displays pollution per capita, Luxembourg’s GHG emissions were surprisingly high for its small population.

-A contributing factor to the high rate of emissions could be a large number of vehicles in the country.
-Luxembourg has been criticised for its air quality by the European Commission on the subject.
+A contributing factor to the high emissions rate could be the large number of vehicles in the country.
+Luxembourg has been criticised for its air quality by the European Commission.

 EU Greenhouse Gas Emissions vs EU Limits for 2020

 As previously stated, the EU had set goals to reduce emissions by 20% by 2020.
-The 2020 targets of GHG emissions dictate the maximum level of emissions an EU country is permitted to reach.
+The 2020 GHG emissions targets dictate an EU country's maximum emissions.

-This goal translates differently for the various members’ states, as the limits that have been set are based on the wealth of the individual countries.
+This goal translates differently for the various member states, as the limits set are based on the wealth of the individual countries.

 Thus, countries with a lower GDP are permitted to emit a higher level of greenhouse gases, as their economy is dependent on activities that cause pollution.
 Nevertheless, less wealthy countries are still obligated to minimise their GHG emissions.

 The base year for the dataset is 1990, measuring the average of all European countries.
-For the EU countries’ individual target limits, they were based on the GDP of each country, with the emission rates from 2005 as the calculation number.
+The EU countries’ target limits were based on each country's GDP, with the emission rates from 2005 as the calculation number.
 The charts below display the numbers in the index values.

 Best Performing EU Countries

-This interactive chart illustrates the difference between the actual emissions by the best performing EU countries in relation to the 2020 limits set by the EU.
+This interactive chart illustrates the difference between the actual emissions of the best-performing EU countries about the 2020 limits set by the EU.

 GreenMatch